kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 **Scheduling** concerns how the Bluespec compiler determines which rules will fire in each cycle.
 Generally, in every cycle, Bluespec will try to fire every rule whose guard is True, in some order.
 If it can't do that, which could happen if two rules both interact with the same registers or conflicting methods of the same module, Bluespec will issue a warning.
 No matter what, each rule will execute at most once each cycle.

-Some constraints fom basic modules:
+Some constraints from basic modules:

 -   For a normal register, all reads (including e.g. in the guards of rules) must be scheduled before all writes in each cycle.
 -   For a normal FIFO queue, only one rule can `enq` and only one rule can `deq` each cycle, but the two could happen in either order. `first` must happen before `deq`.
+In a pipeline FIFO, `deq` must come before `enq`.
+In a bypass FIFO, `enq` must come before `deq`.

 If the `-show-schedule` flag is passed to Bluespec, which it should be in 6.004 makefiles, you can see the generated schedule of rules in the `.sched` file.
 There are also some *scheduling attributes* that you can write before rules to affect their scheduling.
 They are rather advanced but can be useful to make sure that methods are fired under the conditions you expect them to, and scheduled in the order you expect them to.
 Consult the Bluespec reference guide for more information.